isinedo/technical-notes/07_central_limit_theorem.md

 A company has 100 customers.
 Each customer rated the company on customer service on a scale of 1-10.
 The average rating was 7.2 with a standard deviation of 0.7.
 A recent sample of 40 customers showed that the average customer service rating was 7.5.

-What is the probability that the average customer service rating for the entire customer base is different from 7.2?
+What is the probability that the average customer service rating for the entire customer base is **different from 7.2**?

 **Note**:
 1. This problem requires a two-tailed test.
 Why?
+To compute the probability that rating is different from 7.2, we must assume that the mean rating could be either greater than or less than 7.2.
+Based on this assumption, the true mean rating could fall on either tail of the normal distribution.
+Therefore, the problem requires a two-tailed test.
+2. A second issue is that $n=40$ is considered a large sample.
+Therefore, --insert authors-- approach to adopt the finite population correction factor should not have been applied to test this hypothesis.
+3. Our approach will adopt the ---insert approach-- the Studen't $t$ distribution,
-2. Unlike in this case, reporting standards require that analysts report variance associated with the mean.
+4. Unlike in this case, reporting standards require that analysts report variance associated with the mean.
-3. Regardlyess, we can determine the probability using the following steps:
+5. Regardless, we can determine the probability using the following steps:

    - Compute the standard error of the mean: